kevin-romer/LDDemo/README.md

 ### Active Disasters Flag

-* Enables display of active disaster data and navigation to the disasters page.
+* Enables display of active disaster card as alternative navigation to the disasters page.
 * Experiment is run based on page views of the disasters page.

 ### Resource Optimization Module Flag